SenseLogic/PENDOWN/README.md

 ## Features

 * Simple, concise and consistent syntax to quickly write colored documents.
-* Complete : styles, colors, alignments, breaks, links, lists, code blocks, tables, quotes, frames and images.
+* Complete : styles, colors, alignments, page breaks, links, lists, code blocks, tables, quotes, frames and images.
 * Fast conversion to HTML by a standalone command line tool or by a web browser script.
+* The generated files can be loaded in LibreOffice Writer.
 * Source code syntax highlighting.

 ## Getting Started